 So it’s Christmas Eve and your trying to do some last-minute shopping and stuck for ideas for what to get perhaps some of you have certain gifts in mind, an Xbox One or PS4 perhaps?
 For Developers, budding developers, kids (and myself) a Raspberry Pi is an ideal gift for Christmas.

-You might be thinking why a Raspberry Pi? what can I do with one sitting in front front of the fire with on Christmas day…Join us as we tell you why and what cool things you can do with the Pi.
+You might be thinking why a Raspberry Pi? what can I do with one sitting in front of the fire on Christmas day…Join us as we tell you why and what cool things you can do with the Pi.

 Firstly…why a Raspberry Pi?

 It’s an extremely small credit-card-sized computer that can be plugged into your TV and a standard PC keyboard.
 It is highly capable and can be used in a variety of projects from easy things for children to more complex things and for those with more advanced skills, it can be made to be like a desktop PC doing spreadsheets, word-processing, and playing games.
 It can also play high-definition videos.

 What cool things can I do?

 Announced at JavaOne 2013 and something that stuck in my mind was a takeaway from JavaOne was ‘the DukePad’.
 Essentially it is a Do-It-Yourself, tablet computer based on the Raspberry PI using JavaSE Embedded 8.
 The plans and instructions for building the DukePad are available from the Open JDK Wiki, and the DukePad uses Raspbian Linux as the operating system, with an OSGi-based JavaFX environment, used or running the apps.